jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 In the second situation one object can access the private contents of another object.
 That is *exactly* the same as the C++ implementation of friend classes.

-Actually, class methods & C++ friend methods are the exact same concept in the new computer language.
+Actually, class methods & C++ friend methods are the exact same concept in Encircle.

 > \> 2009-07-06 Actually, they are not.
-Friend in the new computer language applies to a specific relation counterpart, while friend in C++ applies to any relation between objects of class A and an object of class B.
+Friend in Encircle applies to a specific relation counterpart, while friend in C++ applies to any relation between objects of class A and an object of class B.

 In the third situation a command gets access to another command’s private contents, making the command’s local variables and definition accessible to the other command.